-Have you run across a cycle terms that you didn’t understand?
+Have you run across a cycle term that you didn’t understand?
 Acronyms when it comes to women’s health that you’d never heard before?
 You’ve come to the right place!
-If you have a word you’d like to submit to be added to this list, email us! [email protected]
+If you have a word you’d like to submit to be added to this list, email us at [email protected]

 The cervix is a cylinder-shaped neck of tissue that connects the vagina and uterus.
 Located at the lowermost portion of the uterus, the cervix is composed primarily of fibromuscular tissue.
 The cervix produces cervical mucus that changes in consistency during the menstrual cycle to prevent or promote pregnancy.